GranularDevelopment/Web-Blazor/Models/README_database_errors.txt

+﻿dotnet ef migrations add InitialCreate --namespace Models dotnet ef database update

-﻿EnsureCreated is used to make sure the database exists.
+EnsureCreated is used to make sure the database exists.

 //For testing, the DB is read from the Test/bin/... location <- not always true. could be other bins. or could be specified.